Aliases for PPP2R4 Gene

 GeneCards Summary for PPP2R4 Gene

 PPP2R4 (Protein Phosphatase 2A Regulatory Subunit 4) is a Protein Coding gene.
 Diseases associated with PPP2R4 include tauopathy and acute leukemia of ambiguous lineage.
-Among its related pathways are Beta-Adrenergic Signaling and p53 pathway (Pathway Interaction Database).
+Among its related pathways are Translation Insulin regulation of translation and DNA Damage.
 GO annotations related to this gene include protein homodimerization activity and receptor binding.

 UniProtKB/Swiss-Prot for PPP2R4 Gene

 PPIases accelerate the folding of proteins.
 It catalyzes the cis-trans isomerization of proline imidic peptide bonds in oligopeptides.
 Acts as a regulatory subunit for serine/threonine-protein phosphatase 2A (PP2A) modulating its activity or substrate specificity, probably by inducing a conformational change in the catalytic subunit, a proposed direct target of the PPIase.
 Can reactivate inactive phosphatase PP2A-phosphatase methylesterase complexes (PP2A(i)) in presence of ATP and Mg(2+) (By similarity).
 Reversibly stimulates the variable phosphotyrosyl phosphatase activity of PP2A core heterodimer PP2A(D) in presence of ATP and Mg(2+) (in vitro).
 The phosphotyrosyl phosphatase activity is dependent of an ATPase activity of the PP2A(D):PPP2R4 complex.
 Is involved in apoptosis; the function appears to be independent from PP2A.